Passive income is a tantalising prospect.

 There is a lot of talk in the media about passive income.
-Passive income is presented as the panacea that will allow us to retire early and never bother to work again.
+It is presented as the panacea that will allow us all to retire early and never bother to work again.

 I have great respect for the Financial Independence Retire Early (FIRE) movement.
-Having said that, and with all due respect, I believe this movement is more about building substantial wealth and increasing choices than about passive income.
+Having said that, and with all due respect, I believe this movement is more about building substantial wealth and increasing choices than about making money in your sleep.

 I will caution against dreaming about passive income early in your wealth.
 When paying off debt and developing the money habits that lead to financial health, your focus must be on increasing your income through work or starting and running businesses.

 I have another bone to pick with glorifying passive income – I don’t understand why anybody would wilfully choose passivity when it comes to his or her money.